The Ultimate Garden Route Itinerary: Stops, Tips & More

 Shark cage divingOne of the most popular activities in Mossel Bay is the chance to get up close to sharks in the warm Indian Ocean.
 Despite being inside a safety cage, it’s a pure rush of adrenaline.

-Point of human origins: Take a walk to the caves at Pinnacle Point, where archaeological sites with some of the earliest evidence of modern human behaviour have been found.
+Point of Human Origins: Take a walk to the caves at Pinnacle Point, where archaeological sites with some of the earliest evidence of modern human behaviour have been found.

 St Blaize trail, Mossel Bay, Garden Route